zahra-ali-jaffer/zahra-ali-jaffer/README.md

 ---

 ### 🌸 About Me
-I’m a second-year Computer Science student at Aston University with a strong interest in software engineering, AI, and user-focused design.
-I enjoy building creative and practical digital solutions that blend technical skill with thoughtful design.
+I’m a second-year Computer Science student at Aston University with a strong interest in software engineering, AI, and creating user-focused digital solutions.
+I enjoy building projects that combine creativity with technical problem-solving, and I’m proficient in HTML, CSS, JavaScript, Python, Java, and modern development tools.

 ---
 ### 🛠️ Skills & Tech Stack